-A study of topics in mathematics designed for future elementary and middle school teachers who are not pursuing a concentration in Mathematics.
+A study of topics in mathematics designed for future elementary and middle school teachers who are not getting a concentration in mathematics.
 Topics include numbers and operations, algebra, geometry, data analysis, statistics, probability, and measurement.
-Technology is used when appropriate.
+Technology will be used when appropriate.
 The NCTM and Georgia Performance Standards are used to frame the course.